mamintoosi/Fractional-Derivative-in-Sparse-Super-Resolution/README.md

  <a href="http://www.ifp.illinois.edu/~jyang29/"> http://www.ifp.illinois.edu/~jyang29/ </a> which is provided here, if you download or clone this repository (in folder Data/Training).

  Test datasets in the paper are pupolar datasets in the field of Super-Resolution.
- The following datasets are used in the paper<br>
+ The following datasets are used in the paper:<br>
   <ul>
   <li>BSD100 </li>
   <li>MANGA109  </li>